 From time to time, we get customers who wish to file for a K3 spouse visa.
 The fact is, for all intents and purposes, this visa has been obsolete for years.
 Unfortunately, the indexing of results on Google seems to favor old outdated information that speaks of the K3 as if it’s still a common or viable solution.

-The K3 was a non-immigrant visa that allowed certain spouses of U.S. citizens to enter the USA, then adjust status to obtain a conditional green card.
+The K3 was a non-immigrant visa that allowed certain spouses of U.S. citizens to enter the US, then adjust status to obtain a conditional green card.
 The CR1 spouse visa serves the same two functions, but in fewer steps and at a lower cost.
 With a CR1 visa, the spouse immediately has a conditional green card upon entry.

-Essentially, this just means depending on which form gets reviewed first determines which visa they follow through with.
-So even if you start out applying for a K3, chances are, it will be converted to a CR1 by the government, for efficiency purposes.
+Even if you start out applying for a K3, chances are, it will be converted to a CR1 by the government, for efficiency purposes.

 Although the CR1 process can be daunting, let RapidVisa help.
 We have a 99.7% approval rate and offer personalized, end-to-end support.